LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 currently loaded.
 The warning may reveal a misspell entity name or just an entity that it will be loaded later.
-Out-of-oder loading should be avoided when possible as it prevents some code optimizations such as static binding of messages to methods.
+Out-of-oder loading should be avoided when possible as it prevents some code optimizations such as :term:`static binding` of messages to methods.

 .. _errors_singletons: